 However, as the public is no longer in a habit of going to a store to purchase anything, the exercise of taking time out to reach out to a geographical store has gone.
 So How do you reach out to them?

 And you cannot blame them, in our struggle to reach them when they feel convenient, we have facilitated in alienating them from the physical emersions of the brand.
 And now, the struggle is to bring them back with technology.

 The Chinese company ‘Yihaodian’ has taken up an exceptional step to attract them back and has literally stepped into the future in doing so.
 One-step away from holographic stores and a thousand steps ahead of the brick and mortar stores, their Virtual store is a rendition where consumers can just walk in anywhere.
 What they have done- The have simply erected virtual stores in parking lots, popular landmarks, or pretty much any empty space they could find.
 Now the user merely has to download their app which will give them direction to this invisible virtual store, and through their device camera, they could see this invisible virtual store in which they could just walk-in purchase the digital products which will be then delivered directly to their home.

 The allied intrusion of technology with creative convenience now made it possible to search, compare, “try” and ultimately purchase a product you desire without stepping out of your house at all.
 Brands have started to re-invigorate catalogues and magazine advertising, so you can get an enhanced experience of the product right at home and order it online!

-In the wake of such innovation, the only conclusion that can be derived now, is that consumers and marketers alike are now more interested in and immersed in an experience that includes both digital and physical.
-A eco-system that depends on both rather than being mutually exclusive.
+In the wake of such innovation, the only conclusion that can be derived now is that consumers and marketers alike are now more interested in and immersed in an experience that includes both digital and physical.
+An eco-system that depends on both rather than being mutually exclusive.